CodeYourFuture/curriculum/common-content/en/module/induction/sharing-history/index.md

 +++
 title = '🗄️ 🌐 Sharing history'

-time ="20"
+time="30"
 facilitation = false
 emoji= '🧩'
 [objectives]
-1='Given a remote or local repository, identify the number of commits' 2='Given a remote or local repository, identify the author, time and message of a given commit' [build] render = 'never' list = 'local'
+1='Given a remote repository on GitHub, identify the number of commits on the main branch' 2='Given a remote repository on GitHub, identify the author, time and message of a given commit' [build] render = 'never' list = 'local'